 The title is 'World War Z,' but I can think up two other letters: "O" and "K."

 'World War Z' is okay because it zips along with the fury of a computer-generated cascade of fast zombies.
 'World War Z' is okay because Brad Pitt is a great leading man, even if his character has no depth.
 'World War Z' is okay because there is always a fatalistic draw to see our social order tumble and great cities reduced to cinders.

 It is also, unfortunately, merely okay because there's nothing in this movie you haven't seen before.

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://mix97-3.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://mix97-3.com using your original account information.